Welcome to Mt. Shasta

-The mission of the City of Mt Shasta is to maintain the character and resources of our 'small town' community while striking an appropriate balance between economic development and preservation of our quality of life.
+Our mission is to maintain the character of our "small town" community while striking an appropriate balance between economic development and preservation of our quality of life.
+We help create a dynamic and vital City by providing quality, cost-effective municipal services and by forming partnerships with residents and organizations in the constant pursuit of excellence.

 Community Notification Enrollment